EzheZhezhe/Jupyter_refactoring/blog_post/draft_blog_post.md

 ### Step 3 Meaningful naming ###

-Make sure that even after one week you are still able to understand your code.
-Start with proper names of the  variables.
+Make sure that you are still able to understand your code even after one week is passed.
+Start with giving informative names to the variables.

-Bad practice in Python
+Bad practices in Python

 ```python
 import pandas as pd